-4. Roles and responsibilities
+4. Functions and responsibilities

-The Committee has no executive powers, except those delegated to it by the Official Secretary or expressly provided by Commonwealth Laws.
+The Committee has no executive powers, except those delegated to it by the Official Secretary.

 The Committee is directly responsible and accountable to the Official Secretary for the exercise of its responsibilities.
 In carrying out its responsibilities, the Committee at all times recognises that primary responsibility for management of the Office rests with the Official Secretary.